OSLC/developing-oslc-applications/_harp/iotp_adaptor/authentication.md

 # IoT Platform and Bluemix APIs

 IoTPClient.java and BluemixClient.java provide simple convenience APIs that abstract the IoT Platform and Bluemix REST services needed to support iotp-adaptor access needs.
 It is instances of these classes that are stored in the JEE session and are used by the CE4IoTConnectorManager for all platform access.
-Bluemix uses a bearer token for authentication.
+Watson IoT Platform and Bluemix uses a bearer token for authentication.
 The Bluemix.login() method logs in the user, establishes the bearer token and uses it for subsequent access.

-IoTPClient.login() uses Cloud Identity Access Management (IAM) to handle login.
-Cloud IAM requires each application to have a clientId and secret.
-See [Managing user API keys](https://console.bluemix.net/docs/iam/userid_keys.html#userapikey) for information on how to get an clientId and secret for your application.
+The bearer token is obtained using an apiKey through Cloud Identity Access Management (IAM) to handle login.
+Cloud IAM requires each application to have an apiKey.
+See [Managing user API keys](https://cloud.ibm.com/iam/apikeys) for information on how to get an apiKey for your application.
 This information needs to be provided in the src/main/resources/config.properties file.
 For example:

 ```
-# Cloud IAM application credentials
+# Cloud IAM application key
-clientId=iotp-adaptor
-secret=C54AB68YA513
+apiKey=C54AB68YA513
 ```

-See [Adoption Application & Quick Start Guide](https://w3-connections.ibm.com/wikis/home?lang=en-us#%21/wiki/38e9d23f-e3d9-4ddd-83a6-1e894ca99766/page/Adoption%20Application%20%26%20Quick%20Start%20Guide) for more information on IBMid.
+See [Using API Connect Reserved](https://cloud.ibm.com/docs/apiconnect?topic=apiconnect-ri-call-apim-apis) for more information on IBMid.

 # OAuth Authentication